 Nazarenes practice water immersion—preferably in a river—at least once each year, typically near the New Year.
 It symbolizes repentance, renewal, and the cleansing of one’s life.

-The Nazarene Eucharist:
+The Nazarene Eucharist

 We follow the Eucharistic practices outlined in the Didache, the earliest known Nazarene instruction manual.